 The education committee provides members with a variety of education programs and activities.

-Ten-minute member spotlights at Friday breakfasts give members an opportunity to educate fellow members on what they do and what sets them apart from other individuals in the same profession.
+Ten-minute member spotlights at Friday breakfasts and 3rd Thursday lunch give members an opportunity to educate fellow members on what they do and what sets them apart from other individuals in the same profession.

 We welcome new members to visit a committee meeting and consider joining brainstorm new ways to help bring educational topics to the members.